 As a robustness check, we repeated the empirical case study using only executives and data from the S&P-500 and garnered similar results.
 We also examined the impact of specific Big-Five dimensions as features to see which traits are the strongest predictors.
 We also conducted a sensitivity analysis to evaluate the minimal number of executives' tweets required to produce significant prediction improvement.
-These results appear in Online Appendices C, D, and E, respectively.
-In Online Appendix F, we show that these downstream results also hold for DeepPerson ablation settings examined in Sections 4.3 and 4.4.
-As noted earlier, a second downstream predictive application of DeepPerson in the context of COVID-19 forecasting appears in Online Appendix H. Collectively, our results show that downstream forecasting models using personality dimensions scored by DeepPerson can dramatically enhance their results, whereas this is not the case when using benchmark personality detectors or classic time series forecasting methods.
-As shown in the user-level results in Online Appendix B, personality scores generated with DeepPerson are better correlated with survey-based personality measurements relative to comparison methods.
+These results appear in Appendices C, D, and E, respectively.
+In Appendix F, we show that these downstream results also hold for DeepPerson ablation settings examined in Sections 4.3 and 4.4.
+As noted earlier, a second downstream predictive application of DeepPerson in the context of COVID-19 forecasting appears in Appendix H. Collectively, our results show that downstream forecasting models utilizing personality dimensions scored by DeepPerson can dramatically enhance their results, whereas this is not the case when using benchmark personality detectors or classic time series forecasting methods.
+As shown in the userlevel results in Appendix B, personality scores generated with DeepPerson are better correlated with surveybased personality measurements relative to comparison methods.
 The imprecision of comparison text-based personality detection methods may lead to incorrect personality traits (i.e., noisy features).
 It is generally believed that noisy features tend to jeopardize the performance of a prediction model (John et al. 1994).
 In other words, the design evaluation deltas reported in the prior section do translate into operational utility in the form of better foresight in an important business analytics context.

-Results Discussion, Limitations, and Concluding Remarks
+6 Results Discussion, Limitations, and Concluding Remarks

 From a design science perspective, we make three contributions.
 First, we propose a novel DeepPerson framework that makes personality detection from text possible, practical, and valuable.
-Second, as part of our framework, we propose two novel machine learning artifacts, namely the SPDFiT transfer learning approach and the word-layer-person attention network.
+Second, as part of our framework, we propose two novel machine learning artifacts, namely the self-taught personality detection fine-tuning (SPDFiT) transfer learning approach, and the word-layer-person attention network.
 Third, through a robust design evaluation and two case studies, we offer empirical insights on the extent of operational utility afforded by DeepPerson and its key components, including for downstream forecasting tasks in financial and health contexts.
 Our results also have at least four important implications for IS research and practice.

-(1) Debunking the "Brute Force AI" Fallacy: In recent years, with the rise of Big Data and cloud computing, it has been suggested that large-scale deep learning models encompassing billions of parameters tuned using millions of documents can address most NLP problems.
-The idea that such generic language models are "all you need" has been perpetuated by industry research related to powerful artifacts such as BERT and GPT-3 (Devlin et al. 2019, Brown et al. 2020).
-However, because of the pace of change and lack of thorough benchmarking, the efficacy and utility of such artifacts for a breadth of NLP tasks might be overstated (Zimbra et al. 2018).
-Our findings suggest that not only are such language models markedly less effective for personality detection than DeepPerson, they are often unable to
+1) Debunking the "Brute Force AI" Fallacy - In recent years, with the rise of Big Data and cloud computing, it has been suggested that large-scale deep learning models encompassing billions of parameters tuned using millions of documents can address most NLP problems.
+The idea that such generic language models are "all you need" has been perpetuated by industry research related to powerful artifacts such as BERT and GPT-3 (Devlin et al. 2019; Brown et al. 2020).
+However, due to the pace of change and lack of thorough benchmarking, the efficacy and utility of such artifacts for a breadth of NLP tasks might be overstated (Zimbra et al. 2018).
+Our findings suggest that not only are such language models markedly less effective for personality detection than DeepPerson, they are often unable to offer statistical or practical significance for downstream forecasting contexts.
+This is consistent with recent studies that have warned generic language models are like "stochastic parrots" that might be getting too big by over relying on the sheer number of word tokens used during pre-training (Bender et al. 2021).
+Case in point, BERT-Base and